 Non-impact sports, such as cycling are highly recommended when gradually exercising in due time, and It’s important to ease into these activities and try to listen to your body.

-It is strongly encouraged that after surgery, recovery time along with regular physiotherapy will assist with returning to a structured and beneficial exercise routine.
-Some patients may assume that they will never be able to return to their peak physical performance, but with patience and the right technique it is possible.
+It is strongly encouraged that after surgery, recovery time along with regular physiotherapy will assist with returning to a structured and beneficial training routine.
+Some patients may assume that they will never be able to return to their peak physical performance, but with patience and the right technique, it is possible.

 Depending upon your surgery you may have up wait up to 6 months before undertaking any rigorous exercise.
-Therefore, in the first couple months you might have to avoid sprinting, heavy lifting, and jumping, as strenuous exercises may actually slow the healing process and possibly cause injury.
+Therefore, in the first couple of months, you might have to avoid sprinting, heavy lifting, and jumping, as strenuous exercises may actually slow the healing process and possibly cause injury.